The Birth of English Naval Superiority

 Jesus of Lubeck was damaged, the second British ship, the Minion, was relatively undamaged, and was captained by Francis Drake in his first command.
 He secretly raised anchor and sailed off to England taking with him the bulk of the gold and silver transferred to his ship by Hawkins.
-And so, he revealed himself, as he would for the rest of his career, to be a ruthless, bold and smart leader.
+And so, he revealed himself, as he would for the rest of his career, to be a ruthless, bold and a smart leader.

 Drake went on to replace Hawkins as the most feared figure in the New World: the dreaded El Draque.
 Although the Spanish treasure convoys were too powerful to be attacked directly, with Spain’s lack of a permanent naval presence in the New World, Drake could now pursue his targets and attack Spanish American ports at his will.

 Originally there were two annual Spanish fleets from Spain to the new colonies and they did not sail close to the Virgin Islands.
-In the 17th century, European nations, often at war with Spain, began to establish settlements throughout the Caribbean which forced the Spanish to alter course and sail through these waters.
+In the 17th century, European nations, often at war with Spain, began to establish settlements throughout the Caribbean which forced the Spanish to alter course and sail through Virgin Island’s waters.
 There were many Spanish and other nations’ vessels wrecked on and around the treacherous waters and reefs of the Virgin Islands.
 The image on this stamp is of an unnamed Spanish galleon wrecked on a Virgin Island reef.
 Many wrecks have been identified around the Virgin Islands and it is possible that this ship was one of two Spanish galleons that foundered in 1523.

 The Golden Hind